neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 - Create a remote repository and connect it to the local repository.
 - Create the `index.html` and `styles.css` files.
 - Ensure that the CSS file is loaded in the HTML document.
-- 🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your repository's documentation `(https://github.com/neuefische/[your-cohort-name]/blob/main/docs/github-pages.md)` for detailed instructions.
-In the URL replace `[your-cohort-name]` with your cohort's designated name.
+- 🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your [repository's documentation](https://github.com/neuefische/web-protocol-template/blob/main/docs/deployment-github-pages.md) for detailed instructions.

 ## 2. Home Page